G7 powers meet without Russia in summit snub over Ukraine

 After economics, leaders will discuss energy and climate policy, including efforts to diversify supplies - code in Europe for shifting away from dependence on Russian oil and gas - and reduce carbon emissions via greater energy efficiency.

-The summit’s last session, over lunch on Thursday, will cover development assistance, including disease control and vaccination programs in Africa and food security.
+The summit’s last session, over lunch on Thursday, will cover development assistance, including disease control and vaccination programmes in Africa and food security.
+(Writing by Luke Baker Editing by Jeremy Gaunt)